 Literature and Spirituality Discussion

 The Literature and Spirituality Group reads and discusses literature from a spiritual perspective.
 Everyone is welcome!
 Good fellowship and good food always abounds.
-If you want to join the discussion and/or would like a link to a printed copy of the story, please contact Todd Adams at email@example.com.
+This group meets once a month on a Sunday for lunch and book discussion at a member’s home.
+For more information please contact Betsy Sunde by clicking here.

 Children and Youth